Find. Prove. Fix. Credential.

 Your security tester doesn't model quantum timelines.
 They tell you if your TLS is configured correctly today.
 QScout tells you when that correctly-configured TLS becomes breakable, by which adversary, and what data is exposed in the window.
 It's additive intelligence, not duplicate testing.
 It addresses cryptographic-specific compliance controls that standard security assessments don't cover.

 We don't generate our own predictions.
 We use probability distributions from 32 quantum computing experts surveyed by the Global Risk Institute (December 2024), cross-referenced with NIST and NSA posture.
-Our leadership team includes Lt.
+Our public leadership roster includes Lt.
 Gen. Weatherington (USAF, ret.) and Dr. David Mussington (former CISA).
 We model tail risk — we don't claim certainty.

 In every assessment to date, we have identified quantum-vulnerable configurations.
 Our analysis of 528 public enterprise endpoints (Qtonic Quantum Research, February 2026) found zero with PQC deployed.
 But even a clean bill of health has value: documented proof your tail risk is mitigated satisfies compliance requirements, reduces insurance premiums, and gives your board a defensible risk position.
 You're paying for the assessment, not the findings.